IoDLT/catapult-devnet/README.md

 bash start.sh
 ```

+# Update

+If an update to this repo occurs, you can run `bash utils/update.sh` from the root of this repo to easily update to the newest version while still keeping your config in place.

 # Catapult Dependencies

 The directory `catapult-deps/` contains a Docker configuration for installing and compiling Catapult and its dependencies into one image.
 Currently, this image is [pre-built](https://hub.docker.com/repository/docker/crackthecode01/catapult-deps) and used to run Catapult as per the Dockerfile in `core-node/`.
 To build this image yourself is simple: